enelson1001/M5StickColorEnvirSensor/README.md

 ## RTC - BM8563
 The app programs the RTC to a date and time of Tuesday, Februray 25, 2020 1:08 pm.
 The alarm day, day of week and time is programmed to
-Tuesday, 25th, 1:12pm and to trigger the alarm on every 12 minutes past any hour, any day and any weekday.  so alarm will trigger at 1:12pm, 2:12pm 3:12pm on any day or weekday.
+Tuesday, 25th, 1:12pm and to trigger the alarm on every 12 minutes past any hour, any day and any weekday.
+So alarm will trigger at 1:12pm, 2:12pm 3:12pm on any day or weekday.
 The app keeps count of the number of times the alarm has triggered.

 ## Power Management - Axp192